VinUni Banner

-• Awarded students who have not yet completed a UROP course must enroll in at least one UROP credit course (e.g., UROP1010) during the program duration.
+• Students awarded the grant who have not yet completed a UROP course must enroll in at least one UROP credit course (e.g., UROP1010) during the program duration.

 2. Faculty Supervision

-• Each student’s research project must be supervised by one (01) main faculty supervisor (who must be a full-time VinUni faculty) and can optionally have a second supervisor (who could be external researcher).
+Each student’s research project must be supervised by one (01) main faculty supervisor (who must be a full-time VinUni faculty) and can optionally have a second supervisor (who could be an adjunct/ affiliate faculty or external researcher).

 3. Team Structure and Participation Limits